NEXT UP ON this.

 If you think online study means attending classes in your pyjamas and harbouring snacks at your side while you study… then yes – you can absolutely do that.

-In fact, if you’ve recently moved from traditional study to online study, do whatever will keep you motivated.
-Dr Adam Brown has taught digital media and communication through Deakin’s Cloud Campus for a number of years, and says motivation is a recurring theme among his students.
+Dr Adam Brown has taught digital media and communication online for a number of years, and says motivation is a recurring theme among his students.

 ‘I’ve got hundreds of students who are working on social media now – hopefully connecting very well with their peers and their tutors – and motivation is something that is quite often posted about on twitter and other social platforms.’